obafemitayor/deel-take-home-assignment/README.md

 When you have finished the assignment, zip your repo (make sure to include .git folder) and send us the zip.

 Thank you and good luck! 🙏

+## Things I would have loved to implement

+- Further improve test coverage by adding integrations tests for the `/admin/best-profession` and `/admin/best-clients` endpoints.
+- Oauth implementation with JWT to prevent CORF attacks
+- GraphQL to prevent overfetching of data
+- Some frontend implementation to just see how the API works